kuhchung/kuhchung.github.io/pages/hunters-notes/Agnaktor.md

 Beaks are only available through breaks.

+Tails must be carved off of a tailcut.

 ## Status
 I actually do not like paralysis in this fight.
 Due to his armor hardening mechanic, it may be totally wasted.